rainazakir/asocialdynamics/README.md

-# Bio-inspired decision making in swarms under biases from stubborn robots, corrupted communication, and independent discovery
+# Bio-inspired decision making in swarms under biases

 Repo contains the code to run Gillespie simulation, the robot simulation code and the code to process Gillespie and robot simulation data to generate the figures.
 For all the installations, we assume a clean installation of Ubuntu20.04, Ubuntu22.04 or Mac OS.
 The code has been tested on macOS 15.5.